The Buffon needle problem for L\'evy distributed spacings and renewal theory: Definition of the process

 \section{Definition of the process}

 We consider the following point process whose definition can be indifferently given in the temporal or spatial domains.
 Events occur at the random epochs of time (or space coordinates) $S_{1},S_{2},\ldots$, from some origin $S_0=0$.
-When the intervals of time (space) between events, $X_{1}=S_{1},X_{2}=S_{2}-S_{1},\ldots $, are independent and identically distributed random variables, the process thus formed is a \textit{renewal process} \cite{feller,grimmett,cox}.
+When the intervals of time (space) between events, $X_{1}=S_{1},X_{2}=S_{2}-S_{1},\ldots $, are independent and identically distributed random variables, the process thus formed is a \textit{renewal process} \cite{feller,grimmett,cox,coxmiller}.
 Hereafter we shall use synonymously the denominations \textit{events} or \textit{renewals}.
 We take the origin of time (space) on a renewal.
 The sum $S_n$ therefore reads \beq S_n=X_1+\cdots+X_n. \eeq

-The common distribution of the iid random variables $X_{1},X_{2},\ldots $ is denoted by $f(k)=\prob(X=k)$ when $X$ si discrete, and we keep the notation $f(k)$ to designate the density when $X$ is a continuous random variable.
+The common distribution of the iid random variables $X_{1},X_{2},\ldots $ is denoted by $f(k)=\prob(X=k)$ when $X$ is discrete, and we keep the notation $f(k)$ to designate the density when $X$ is a continuous random variable.
 In the sequel we shall use both the discrete and continuum formalisms.
 Thus the variables $j,k, r, L$ used below will stand either for integers or for real numbers.
 The transcription of one formalism to another is easy.

-The renewal process can be \textit{free}, i.e., unbounded to the right as in figure \ref{fig:definition-libre}, or \textit{tied-down} \cite{wendel2,wendel1,jsp}, i.e., conditioned by the presence of a renewal at $L$, as in figure \ref{fig:definition-TD}.
+The renewal process can be \textit{free}, i.e., unbounded to the right as in figure \ref{fig:definition-libre}, or \textit{tied-down} \cite{wendel2,wendel,wendel1,jsp}, i.e., conditioned by the presence of a renewal at $L$, as in figure \ref{fig:definition-TD}.
 4pt

-In the first case, denoting by $N_j$ the random number of renewals between 0 and $j$, the epoch of the last renewal before $j$ is \be S_{N_j}=X_1+\cdots+X_{N_j}. \ee The backward recurrence time $B_j$ and forward recurrence time $E_j$ (or excess time) are defined respectively as \beq B_j=j-S_{N_j},\qquad E_j=S_{N_j+1}-j, \eeq and the interval straddling $j$ is made of their sum, \beq X_{N_j+1}=B_j+E_j=S_{N_j+1}-S_{N_j}. \eeq These definitions are illustrated in figure \ref{fig:figEAS}.
+In the first case, denoting by $N_j$ the random number of renewals between 0 and $j$, the epoch of the last renewal before $j$ is \be S_{N_j}=X_1+\cdots+X_{N_j}. \ee The backward recurrence-time $B_j$ and forward recurrence-time $E_j$ (or excess time) are defined respectively as \beq B_j=j-S_{N_j},\qquad E_j=S_{N_j+1}-j, \eeq and the interval straddling $j$ is made of their sum, \beq X_{N_j+1}=B_j+E_j=S_{N_j+1}-S_{N_j}. \eeq These definitions are illustrated in figure \ref{fig:figEAS}.

 4pt

 In the second case, i.e., if the intervals $X_i$ are conditioned to sum up to the fixed length $L$, we have \beq S_{N_L}=X_1+\cdots+X_{N_L}=L, \eeq i.e., $B_L=0$.

 The simplest realisation of such a process (in the temporal domain) is the simple random walk, with steps $\pm1$, starting and ending at the origin.
 The $X_i$ are the time intervals between two returns of the walk at the origin.
 This walk is dubbed the \textit{tied-down random walk} because it starts and ends at the origin \cite{wendel,grimmett}, or else the \textit{random walk bridge} (see \S \ref{sec:p0TD}).
 Its continuous limit is the \textit{Brownian bridge}, where now the intervals $X_i$ are continuous random variables.